scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-22-contra-zizek.md

 From the time I posted to the time Rodney produced the Girard reference.
 Which isn’t to say that your questions aren’t productive, Tom; in a larger context, they certainly are.  _Pace_ Adam K., why certain problems become critical commonplaces fascinates me, even if I’m no more able to answer them than he is.
 What’s the allure of a given idea?
 Is it pure utility, and if so, in the service of what?

 One of the things I’ve noticed as I think more about the idea of Higher Eclecticism is that there are two distinct practioners, one of whom doesn’t deserve the label.
-There’s the “thinker” who wants to find philosophical materials for the house he was going to build anyway; then there’s the thinker who wants to experiment with materials to see what kind of house he could build were he to employ bricks here, stone there, MDF everywhere, &amp;c.
+There’s the “thinker” who wants to find philosophical materials for the house he was going to build anyway; then there’s the thinker who wants to experiment with materials to see what kind of house he could build were he to employ bricks here, stone there, MDF everywhere, &c.

 But I’m now guilty of derailing my own thread.
 Please, more on women as objects of sarcifice, thank you very much.